 In addition, study colleagues can be a good source of encouragement, providing increased confidence in your understanding of new and review material.

-Did you know you're actually more likely to remember an answer you initially got wrong, but self-corrected?
+Did you know you're actually more likely to remember an answer you initially got wrong?
 So if you have to guess on a question and get it wrong, make sure you go back and self-correct!

 If you take a Q&A session in our Test Mode feature, you’ll see your report card at the end of the quiz.
 The report card will break down the questions you got correct and incorrect.
 You can then go through the ones you got wrong and read up on the full explanation of why the correct answer option is right and why the distractor options are wrong.